-Our patented EcofiningTM system allows us to transform raw materials of biological origin into biofuels, notably including biodiesel, known in technical terms as HVO (Hydrotreated Vegetable Oil).
-The process itself is very flexible, meaning that it can be used to treat different types of feedstock, from vegetable oils to animal fats and even used cooking oils and algal oils.
+Our patented EcofiningTM system allows us to transform raw materials of biological origin into high-quality biofuel, known in technical terms as HVO (Hydrotreated Vegetable Oil).
+The process itself is very flexible, meaning that it can be used to treat different types of feedstock, animal and vegetable waste fats from the food industry and used cooking oils.
 We have developed the technology in our laboratories and research centres in collaboration with Honeywell-UOP.
 Implementing the process on an industrial level has enabled us to convert two conventional refineries into bio-refineries, one in Venice - the first of its kind in the world - and one in Gela, which has helped revive the refining sector.

 Advanced biofuels are one of the tools that can help limit CO2 emissions in the transport sector, so much so that the European Union promotes their use by means of specific directives such as the RED II directive.
-Unlike traditional biofuels produced from crops that could otherwise be used for food, advanced biofuels process waste and crops that do not take land away from agriculture, such as algae, straw, crude glycerine, shells, agricultural and forestry clippings and organic waste from separate collections.
-Our EcofiningTM technology satisfies this requirement in that it can process various types of biomass and not just vegetable oils such as palm or soya.
-Furthermore, unlike the conventional biodiesel production process, EcofiningTM also produces a biodiesel that contains no oxygenated components and has a high cetane number, meaning improved performance.
+Unlike traditional biofuels produced from crops that could otherwise be used for food, advanced biofuels process waste and crops, such as straw, crude glycerine, shells, agricultural and forestry clippings and organic waste from separate collections, do not take land away from agriculture.
+Our EcofiningTM technology satisfies this requirement in that it can process various types of biomass and not just vegetable oils.
+Furthermore, unlike the conventional biodiesel production process, EcofiningTM also produces a high-quality biofuel that contains no oxygenated components and has a high cetane number, meaning improved performance.

 The EcofiningTM technology has been designed and developed to be easily applied to existing downstream plants.
 Once the pilot phase had been completed, we introduced the process in Venice and Gela, converting these two long-standing traditional refineries into bio-refineries.
 We were, in fact, the first in the world to do so with the Venetian plant, and now with Gela, the second of its kind in the world, we are also incorporating EcofiningTM with Waste to Fuel - another of our technologies that allows us to produce biofuel from domestic organic waste.
-EcofiningTM plants can be combined with our later technologies for producing bio-oil from raw materials that would not otherwise be used in the food sector, such as oil extracted from microalgae, whereby CO2 is biofixed in special photobioreactors (CO2 biofixation) or the microbial oil produced by means of the saccharification and subsequent fermentation of agricultural and forestry waste by oily microorganisms (Biomass to Fuel).
+EcofiningTM plants can be combined with our later technologies for producing bio-oil from raw materials that would not otherwise be used in the food sector, such as waste (animal and vegetable fats) from the food industry or the microbial oil produced by means of the saccharification and subsequent fermentation of agricultural and forestry waste by oily microorganisms (Biomass to Fuel).

 The environmental impact